Friday 6th March 2020

 Her current research investigates the development of theoretical and computational methods to prediction of materials properties; computational modelling of the behaviour, properties and manipulation of nanomaterials; electrostatic interactions and self-assembly; gas storage and interactions in porous solids.

-Dr Samatha Hughes is the Head of Computational and Structural Chemistry within the Oncology medicinal chemistry department at Astra Zeneca in Cambridge.
-She completed her PhD at Imperial College London in 2002 on molecular dynamics simulations and free energy calculations of protein:ligand interactions.
-Following her PhD she completed a postdoctoral research position investigating fibril formation in Alzhemier's Disease through meoscopic simulation methods.
-Moving to Pfizer in 2004 she was promoted to Senior Scientist before moving to Biofocus (now Charles River laboratories) in 2011 upon the closure of the Pfizer site in Sandwich.
+Dr Samantha Hughes is the Head of Computational and Structural Chemistry within the Oncology medicinal chemistry department at Astra Zeneca in Cambridge.
+She completed her PhD at Imperial College London in 2002 on molecular dynamics simulations and free energy calculations of protein-ligand interactions.
+Following her PhD she completed a postdoctoral research position investigating fibril formation in Alzhemier's Disease through mesocopic simulation methods.
+Samantha joined Pfizer in 2004 as a computational chemist in their medicinal chemistry department, moving to Biofocus (now Charles River laboratories) in 2011 upon the closure of the Pfizer site in Sandwich.
 Samantha joined AstraZeneca in 2014.

-Victoria joined Communications Chemistry in September 2019.
-She obtained her PhD from the University of Nottingham in 2013, with research experience in the fields of metal-organic frameworks, surface self-assembly, molecular magnetism and main group chemistry.
-Victoria begun her editorial career working on ChemComm and Chemical Science at the Royal Society of Chemistry, before moving to Nature Communications in 2016, where she managed the inorganic, materials and physical chemistry team.
-Victoria is based in the London office.
+Victoria obtained her PhD from the University of Nottingham in 2013, with research experience in the fields of metal-organic frameworks, surface self-assembly, molecular magnetism and main group chemistry.
+Victoria began her editorial career working on ChemComm and Chemical Science at the Royal Society of Chemistry, before moving to Nature Communications in 2016, where she managed the inorganic, materials and physical chemistry team.
+In September 2019, Victoria became Chief Editor of Communications Chemistry.